IdeaIntoAction/IIA-server/README.md

 This layer contains all app specific logic.
 Each service consist of `commands` and `eventHandlers` implemented using domain function like style where each function receives `infra` as a first argument and actual payload as a second.
-Infrastructe gets injected into each function using partial application.
+Infrastructure gets injected into each function using partial application.
-Services should know only about Infrastructure (interfaces) and `lib` (utility functions, commun schemas etc...).
+Services should know only about Infrastructure (interfaces) and `lib` (utility functions, common schemas etc...).
 `src/services/error.js` contains general `ServiceError` that should be used inside services.
 Those errors are caught and processed as expected errors.
 All other errors are treated as